Cold intolerance

 Considerations

-Cold intolerance can be a symptom of a metabolic problem.
+Cold intolerance can be a symptom of a problem with metabolism.

-Some people (often very thin women) do not tolerate cold environments because they have very little body fat and are unable to keep warm.
+Some people (often very thin women) do not tolerate cold temperatures because they have very little body fat to help keep them warm.

 Home Care